There are many harmful chemicals you need to avoid during pregnancy and breastfeeding!

 Although retinoids come from Vitamin A, they can interfere with your baby’s growth in the womb.
 (Don’t worry, Vitamin A is fine by itself.)
 You can generally find retinoids in facial care products.
 You might also find them in anti-ageing and whitening creams.

-Natural alternatives like vitamin C and glycolic acid exist and are much safer for pregnant and breastfeeding mums!
+Natural alternatives like vitamin C and glycolic acid are much safer for pregnant and breastfeeding mums!

 6. Acetone liquid

 Do you often use nail polish remover?
 It’s probably time to stop.
-Acetone can cause foetal defects and fertility disorders if you overexpose your body to it.
+If you overexpose your body to it, acetone can cause foetal defects and fertility disorders.

 Try to find acetone-free nail care products during pregnancy and breastfeeding.